kenjennings/Atari-OSC036/Episode2/README.md

 ***TextScroller.asm*** - The original C64 assembly with modifications for the Atari.
 C64-specific code is present and commented out.

-***TextScrollerAt8.asm*** - The same as the  "HiResTextScroller.asm" file, but with all the unused C64 code and some useless comments deleted.
+***TextScrollerAt8.asm*** - The same as the  "TextScroller.asm" file, but with all the unused C64 code and some useless comments deleted.

 ---